nghuyong/WeiboSpider/README_EN.md

 - Retweets following a tweet

 ### Data Structure
-The spider based on the `weibo.cn`, and the crawled fields are very rich.
+The spider based on [weibo.cn](https://weibo.cn), and the crawled fields are very rich.
 More detail:[Data Structure Description](./.github/data_stracture.md)

 ## Get Started